Professional Liability Insurance Coverage For Your Business

 4. Consultants: Business consultants advise companies on many different topics, including finances, marketing strategies, or technology solutions.
 A project for a consultant may go wrong, leading to a claim for compensation from the client.

-To conclude, any profession involving the provision of professional advice and expertise or carrying out work on behalf of a client should consider securing professional liability insurance coverage to protect against any potential legal action that could occur as a result of providing their services.
+To conclude, any profession involving the provision of professional advice and expertise or carrying out work on behalf of a client should consider securing professional liability coverage to protect against any potential legal action that could occur as a result of providing their services.

 - New York